Sudeep25022000/Hacktoberfest-2022-repository-1/README.md

-# Hacktoberfest-2022-repository
+# Hacktoberfest 2022 repository
-This repository contains C programs.
-Pull request to this repository to complete Hacktoberfest 2022 challange.
+  - This repository contains Java programs only.
+  - Pull request to this repository to complete Hacktoberfest 2022 challange.